lee-zhg/spring-boot-microservices-on-kubernetes/README.md

-# Build and deploy Java Spring Boot microservices on Kubernetes
+# Deploy Java Spring Boot microservices on Kubernetes

 Spring Boot is one of the popular Java microservices framework.
 Spring Cloud has a rich set of well integrated Java libraries to address runtime concerns as part of the Java application stack, and Kubernetes provides a rich featureset to run polyglot microservices.
 Together these technologies complement each other and make a great platform for Spring Boot applications.

 In this code we demonstrate how a simple Spring Boot application can be deployed on top of Kubernetes.
 This application, Office Space, mimicks the fictitious app idea from Michael Bolton in the movie [Office Space](http://www.imdb.com/title/tt0151804/).
 The app takes advantage of a financial program that computes interest for transactions by diverting fractions of a cent that are usually rounded off into a seperate bank account.

-The application includes a few components and they are written in different languages.
+The application includes a few services and they are written in different languages.
    * The key coponent of the application is a Java 8/Spring Boot microservice that computes the interest then takes the fraction of the pennies to a database.
    * Another Spring Boot microservice is the notification service.
 It sends email when the account balance reach more than $50,000.
 It is triggered by the Spring Boot webserver that computes the interest.
    * The frontend user interafce is a Node.js application that shows the current account balance accumulated by the Spring Boot app.
    * The backend uses a MySQL database to store the account balance.
    * The transaction generator is a Python application that generates random transactions with accumulated interest.
 It's the last piece of your service mesh and used to simulate the transaction activities.

+During this session, we focus on deploying the microservices due to time constraint.
+If you are interested, source codes for the services are available for your review.

 The instructions were adapted from the more comprehensive tutorial found here - https://github.com/IBM/spring-boot-microservices-on-kubernetes.